Ready Nutrition Home - Survival and Prepping Resources

 • 1 tsp. liquid detergent

-• 2 tblsp. household ammonia
+• 2 tbsp. household ammonia

-• 1 pint warm water
+• 1-pint warm water

-Shake well in spray bottle and apply to stains.
-Let stand 15 minutes before laundering.
+1. Shake well in a spray bottle and apply to stains.